Core Leadership Group

 Growing up on the edge of the fens, Jonathan completed the International Baccalaureate in the Sixth Form at Impington Village College, Cambridge, before obtaining his bachelor’s degree in English Literature at the University of Southampton.
 Embarking on a Primary School PGCE at Homerton College, the University of Cambridge, Jonathan soon changed direction.
 He joined More House School in September 2004, teaching English and Music, and has remained ever since.
 Completing the Graduate Teacher Programme through the University of Southampton, Jonathan was appointed as Head of Year Seven in 2006 and introduced the, now annual, More House School Sponsored Walk.

-A keen church-bell ringer, Jonathan is the Ringing Master and Tower Captain at St Andrew’s, Farnham, and serves on the Executive Committee of the Guildford Diocesan Guild of Church Bell Ringers as Safeguarding Officer.
-Sometime ‘cellist, having achieved Grade 8 and Advanced Certificate ABRSM, Jonathan enjoys supporting school shows, and lives on site with his wife Elizabeth and their two young children, James and Isabelle.
+A keen church-bell ringer, Jonathan is Ringing Master and Tower Captain at St Andrew’s, Farnham, and Safeguarding Officer for the Guildford Diocesan Guild.
+Sometime ‘cellist, having achieved Grade Eight and the Advanced Certificate ABRSM, Jonathan enjoys supporting school shows, and lives on site with his wife Elizabeth and their two young children, James and Isabelle.
 Elizabeth, a music teacher, serves as Foundation Governor at St Mary’s Church of England (Aided) Infant School in Frensham, and Jonathan is a Governor at Treloar’s School and College in Alton, which provides high-quality education and care to children and young people with physical disabilities.

 Ruth has over twenty-five years' experience in teaching; sixteen of those have been at More House.
 With a background in primary education she initially worked with the younger years and was influential in developing a primary curriculum, and shaping provision for Key Stage 2 pupils at More House.
 Her role has now developed into whole-school wellbeing.